A robust and composable device-independent protocol for oblivious transfer using (fully) untrusted quantum devices in the bounded storage model: Device-independent oblivious transfer

-\begin{proof} Note that the efficiency of the protocol is clear from the construction, so we need to show the following properties of Protocol $\mathcal{Q}$ for it to be an $O(\eps_r)$-robust DI-protocol. \begin{enumerate}
+\begin{proof} Let $\lambda$ be the security parameter.
+Our protocol requires only $n=\polylog(\lambda)$ number of devices to obtain negligible (in $\lambda$) correctness and security error, and runs in time $\poly(n)=\polylog(\lambda)$.
+Thus, the efficiency of the protocol is clear from the construction.
+We now need to show the following properties of Protocol $\mathcal{Q}$ for it to be an $\eps$-robust DI-protocol as per Definition \ref{def:DIprot}: \begin{enumerate} \item Correctness: In Lemma~\ref{lem:sim_alice_correctness}, we show that the protocol is correct. \item Security: In Lemma~\ref{lem:sim_alice_security} and Lemma~\ref{lem:sim_bob_security}, we show that the protocol is secure according to Definition \ref{def:simulator_cheating_alice}.
+This, along with Claim \ref{claim:non-aug-to-aug} gives us composable security according to Definition \ref{def:augmented-secure}. \end{enumerate} \end{proof}